 An essential part of wild turkey hunting is a turkey decoy.
 During the spring, turkeys are searching for a mate.
 The sight of a hen or a parading tom can drive all sense from their heads and send them on the attack.
 A distracted turkey is easy to shoot.

 Turkey calls help a hunter lure a turkey into their ambush.
 Turkeys during the rut are very susceptible to calls.
 Toms follow the noise of hen calls to find a mate or tom calls to chase off competition.
 There are several types of calls; the most popular are mouth calls, box calls, and slate calls.

 Of course, it is essential to have a good turkey shotgun and good turkey ammo to be successful in the game bird season.

 Before you begin your outdoor adventure, it’s important to know the rules of turkey hunting.

 A bow or a shotgun is required when turkey hunting.
 There is no rifle season for turkey.

 During the spring hunting season, a hunter can buy up to two turkey tags.
 Each tag is good for one bearded wild turkey.
 Bearded turkeys are predominantly male.
 A hunter can only bag one turkey in a day.
-Turkey hunting hours during the spring season are limited to a half hour before sunrise to 7:00 p.m.
+Turkey hunting hours during the spring season are limited to a half-hour before sunrise to 7:00 p.m.

 Did you know?

 Organizations like the Ontario Federation of Hunters and Anglers or the Canadian Wild Turkey Foundation are serious about ensuring sustainable Turkey populations.
 They have a special interest in wildlife management and preservation.
 They worked hard to bring back the Southern Ontario turkey populations to sustainable levels.
-It’s thanks to their hard work that we have wild turkey hunts again.
+It's thanks to their hard work that we have wild turkey hunts again.
 Without their efforts, Ontario’s wild turkey population would still be extirpated (locally extinct).